metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 #### Stealing

 mirrord can steal network traffic, i.e. intercept it and send it to the local process.
-This means that This means that all incoming traffic is only handled by the local process.
+This means that all incoming traffic is only handled by the local process.

 Example - running `user-service` with mirrord and `--tcp-steal` on: